solarisend/solarisend/README.md

 - 📫 How to reach me (discord: blqcken)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: im mixed
+- and im just a 17 year old boy who want to persue software engineering in my bachelor's and maybe persue masters' im just coding for fun rn
 <!---
 solarisend/solarisend is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.